Two coal-fueled power plants to shutter, despite pressure from Trump

 About 39 percent of coal-mining jobs have disappeared over the past 10 years, according to the Bureau of Labor Statistics, accounting for tens of thousands of lost jobs in largely rural communities.

-Rep. James Comer, R-Ky. told NBC News prior to the decision that TVA should maintain that “diverse portfolio.”
+Rep. James Comer, R-Ky. told NBC News prior to the decision that TVA should maintain a “diverse portfolio.”

 The congressman, who represents the district in Kentucky that would be affected by the plant's closure, noted that coal once made up half of the utility's resources.
 It is now less than a quarter.